prateekrastogi/consert.seeder/README.md

 liveStreamingDetails-activeLiveChatId <string>
-artists-ids <set>: Id's of all the artists that returns that particular video genres <set>: Genres associated with that item artists-names <set>: Names of all the artists involved in any particular video artists-popularity <set>: Popularity of all the artists involved in any particular video artists-followers <set>: Followers of all the artists involved in any particular video artists-relatedArtists <set>: Related artists of all the artists involved in any particular video artists-type <set>: Types of all the artists involved in any particular video item-isRemoved <boolean>: flag indicating whether item is removed
+artists-ids <set>: Id's of all the artists that returns that particular video genres <set>: Genres associated with that item childrenItems <set>: children of the item(sub-genres etc.) artists-names <set>: Names of all the artists involved in any particular video artists-popularity <set>: Popularity of all the artists involved in any particular video artists-followers <set>: Followers of all the artists involved in any particular video relatedItems <set>: Related artists, radio stations, genres etc. of the item artists-type <set>: Types of all the artists involved in any particular video item-isRemoved <boolean>: flag indicating whether item is removed